pranithraj/airline-service-reactor/README.md

 # airline-service-reactor
-A demo REST web service with Req-Reply and Pub-Sub implementation
+Demo ReST service with Req-Reply(Jersey) and Pub-Sub implementation